Preview Our 16 Latest Bond Picks

 The Kirby '28 bond is an example of how we would like to see bond markets handle an increase in corporate bond trading volumes.
 The Bondcast on June 5, 2020 was a Friday, and we began our presentation at 10:00am EST. Typically, we begin The Bondcast at noon EST on either Tuesday, Wednesday, or Thursday.
 Market volumes are typically lower on Fridays, so that could have resulted in volumes being dispersed across a greater number of trading days.

 In Figure 6 above, 48 of the total 86 customer buy trades executed on the pick date and the next two trading days (55.8%) were executed on the pick date compared to 81 of 112 (72.3%) in Case Study 1.
-The handful of trades executed on June 5, 2020 between 97.49-98.67 appear to be corporate bond trades with high markups, which investors often pay when they have their personal financial advisor execute trades on their behalf.
-Nearly all BondSavvy subscribers buy bonds online, and we believe the substantial majority of our customers bought the Kirby bonds at or near the 96.65 recommendation price.
+The handful of trades executed on June 5, 2020 between 97.49-98.67 appear to be corporate bond trades with high bond markups, which investors often pay when they have their personal financial advisor execute trades on their behalf.
+Nearly all Bondsavvy subscribers buy bonds online, and we believe the substantial majority of our customers bought the Kirby bonds at or near the 96.65 recommendation price.
 This is evidenced by the large number of trades shown in Figure 7 that occurred on June 5, 2020 and were executed slightly below the recommended bond purchase price.

 Figure 7: Bond Price Movements of Kirby 4.20% '28 Bond Pick